boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to Paul Aitken for the review.
+Many thanks to Paul Aitken for the review and many suggestions that enhanced this specification.
 Special thanks to Andrew Feren for sharing data about scans of IPFIX data he collected.

 Thomas Graf tagged an issue with the forwardingStatus Information Element.